 This is completely the opposite of what we get by drinking a can of Coke.
 A Coke is all fizz, fat and no substance, and pistachio all nutrients, little fat, and lots of crunchy fun.

-How to eat and enjoy pistachios every day
+Can I eat and enjoy pistachios every day?

 Pistachios are a great addition to many savoury dishes such as pasta, marinades and crusts for meat entrees, salsas, and stir-fries as well as a topping for salads, yogurts, and dips.
 Their beneficial properties and bioactive molecules will remain unchanged after cooking.